 Counter

 For example, if the team is running counter to the right, they will pull the backside guard and tackle.
-Pulling these players creates a numbers advantage for the offense, as the defensive will need to move two of their players to even out the numbers.
+Pulling these players creates a numbers advantage for the offense, as the defense will need to move two of their players to even out the numbers.

 First, the backside guard will pull across the formation and try to block the defensive end toward the sideline.